gindia/CPP-Project-Builder/README.md

 1. clangd optional.

 ## Configure
-- there is a few lines that will generate .exrc file that you can remove if you are not using vim.
+- there are few lines that will generate .exrc file that you can remove if you are not using vim.
 - you will need to edit the compile part for your project.
 I've put an example in the script, please read [compiler](https://docs.microsoft.com/en-us/cpp/build/reference/compiler-options-listed-by-category?view=msvc-160) and [linker](https://docs.microsoft.com/en-us/cpp/build/reference/linker-options?view=msvc-160) docs.

 ## How to use